-With Forks: You can shred this chicken simply by pulling apart with two forks.
+With Forks: You can shred this chicken simply by pulling it apart with two forks.
 It will be super tender.

-With a mixer: My favorite way to shred chicken is by using a mixer.
+With a mixer: My favorite way to shred chicken breasts is by using a mixer.
 I toss the cooked chicken into my KitchenAid Mixer with the paddle attachment and give it a few whirls.
 That’s all it takes!

-Instant Pot Shredded Chicken from Frozen:
+How to make Instant Pot Chicken Breast from frozen

 You can make this recipe using frozen chicken breasts.
 Simply add 4 extra minutes to your cook time for a total of 18 minutes and 1/4 cup of extra broth.

-Storing Instant Pot Shredded Chicken
+Storing Instant Pot Pulled Chicken

 Storing: This chicken will last for 4 days in your refrigerator in an airtight container.
 We like to store it with the broth leftover from cooking to keep the chicken moist.